Saravanakumar2003/EmpowerKids/README.md

 # Empowerkids Complaint Portal

 ## About the Project
 I created the Empowerkids Complaint Portal to empower children and give them a voice.
-As advocates for children's rights and wellbeing, I disheartened to see many instances where children's concerns went unheard or were dismissed due to their young age and lack of resources.
-So, I envisioned a platform that would provide them an avenue to speak up.
+As an advocate for children's rights and well-being, I was disheartened to see many instances where children's concerns went unheard or were dismissed due to their young age and lack of resources.
+So, I envisioned a platform that would allow them to speak up.

 The portal provides a safe, supportive and non-judgmental space for children to voice their grievances.
-Whether it is an issue at school, home or in their community, children can file complaints through the portal to bring it to light.
+Children can file complaints through the portal to bring it to light whether it is an issue at school, at home or in their community.
 Filing the complaint itself can be an act of catharsis and comfort for the child.

 ## How It Will Help Children: